syre-data/tutorials/beginner/fireworks/README.md

 5. Click the `Analyze` button to run our analysis.

 > **Warning**
 > Running the analysis may give you an error.
 If this occurs, an error with a detailed error message will appear.
 A common error is that the interpreter path is not available.
-If you have some programming experience, you can specify the path to use by opening the **Developer settings** from the **Thot** menu, then modifying `runner_settings.json`.
+If you have some programming experience, you can specify the path to use by opening the **Developer settings** from the **Syre** menu, then modifying `runner_settings.json`.
 >
 > ```json
 > {